 Growth Percentiles Explained

-Growth percentiles indicate the relative position of a child’s measurement compared to others:
+Growth percentiles indicate the relative position of a child’s measurement compared to others, and AAP’s parent guide to growth-chart percentiles emphasizes that the trend over time matters more than one isolated number:

 - 5th percentile: Smaller than 95% of peers.